AbolarinMary/LITA-SALES-PROJECT/README.md

 Insight : -Hats and shoes makes most sales and should be considered for marketing and high stock provision.

-## find the number of sales transactions in each region
+ Find the number of sales transactions in each region
 ---

 ```sql